Move Birder’s Diary to a new Computer

 - Move backup/copy of your database from your old computer to your new computer.

-- Move a copy of your Sightings Attachment files from your old computer to your new computer.
+- Move a copy of your Sightings Attachment files (if you attach photos, etc. to your sightings) from your old computer to your new computer.

 - Install Birder’s Diary from www.BirdersDiary.com onto your new computer.